SumoLogic/sumologic-documentation/docs/observability/aws/deploy-use-aws-observability/deploy-with-terraform.md

       ```

 :::important
-Going forward, please do not modify these fields outside of Terraform.
+Going forward, do not modify these fields outside of Terraform.
 :::

 ## Step 3: Determine which AWS Account/Regions to Deploy